 Archive of LCC Professor Val Williams finds new home in Martin Parr Foundation

-The archive of Val Williams, Professor of the History and Culture of Photography, is to find a new home at The Martin Parr Foundation in Bristol.
+The archive of Val Williams, Professor of the History and Culture of Photography at London College of Communication, is to find a new home at The Martin Parr Foundation in Bristol.

 Preserved by Williams over the last 40 years, and including important sets of magazines, including Picture Post, i-D, and The Face; the archive represents a unique record of one of the most important periods in British photographic history.